-From: Christopher To: Mum Cc: Subject: Arrival in Athens
+From: Vardan To: Cc: Subject

-Dear mother,
+Dear mother

 I just to let you know that I've arrived and that everything's fine.
 At the moment I at a hotel in Athens and I quite a lot of sightseeing.
 Next week, I to the island of Crete.
 I a villa there for the summer, which should be nice.